sjsu-library/unionist/_items/unionist--image-0288.md

 caption: Samuel J. May (1797-1871), the most significant white Garrisonian Abolitionist in Windham County at the time of <em>The Unionist</em>, had a long career as an Abolitionist activist.
-He eventually donated his library of Anti-Slavery publcations and manuscripts to Cornell University, near his home in Syracuse. https://rmc.library.cornell.edu/mayantislaverycoll/biography.php
+He eventually donated his library of Anti-Slavery publcations and manuscripts to Cornell University, near his final home in Syracuse. https://rmc.library.cornell.edu/mayantislaverycoll/biography.php
 order: '699'
 layout: items_item
 collection: items